rev1311/click-game/README.md

-# Click Game
+# Witcher-styled Click Game
-An application built with React that is a memory game where the objective is to click all 12 images without clicking the same image twice.
+A memory game where the objective is to click all 12 images without clicking the same image twice.

 ## Screen Grab